dennisbrowngerminiasi/omega-bull-data-manager/utils/README.md

 3. **`acquire_ibkr` / `release_ibkr`** – coordinate access to the single
    Interactive Brokers connection by reserving the session before connecting to Trader Workstation and releasing it when finished.
+   The server may also proactively send a `release_ibkr` message with `{"status":"release_requested"}` if it loses its own connection, prompting clients to drop their session and send the usual release request.
 4. **`get_quote`** – obtain the most recent price, volume, and metadata for a ticker.
 5. **`get_snapshot_epoch`** – inspect the global seqlock state to detect when